mwkuster/agents-for-actors/README.md

 ```
 vagrant up
 ```
-to provision and start Virtualbox (this can take a while and will typically download quite a bit of data).
+to provision and start Virtualbox --- this can take a while and can download quite a few GBs of data, so use a fast line and have a coffee ready...

 Inside the Virtualbox (vagrant ssh) you can start up a Docker instance with the latest version of neo4j and launch agents for actors directly: